Does your BMW motorcycle idle too fast when warm? Maybe it is the mechanical advance unit.

 This is the /5 advance unit.
 The red paint is just to mark the advance unit for easy recognition in aligning the tip of the camshaft.

 Here is the same unit with the weights held out in the full advanced position.
 Ignore the two round light colored things that are used to hold the weights out just for this photo.
 It can’t be seen in the photo, but the cam lobes are now rotated (advanced) with respect to the face of the unit.
-The locating flat can get worn, but usually the camshaft has a flat that wears more.
+The locating flat can get worn, but usually, the camshaft has a flat that wears more.
 Between the combined wear on each flat, it makes a lot of “slop” with which to contend.
 Be very gentle when working with this unit to protect the flats.
 I like to hold the advance mechanism in the “clockwise part of the slop” when tightening it down.
 Since the nut is tightening clockwise, it isn’t fighting the advance unit.
-If one tried to hold the advance unit in the counter clockwise position, one would never be sure that it stayed there while tightening.
+If one tried to hold the advance unit in the counterclockwise position, one would never be sure that it stayed there while tightening.
 It doesn’t matter because the timing can be adjusted by rotating the points plate.
-So, why not tighten it so that it is assured to be stable?
+So, why not tighten it so that it is guaranteed to be stable?

 The weights can eventually become sloppy on the posts and flop around quite a bit.
-In that case the timing is harder to get it to repeat itself.
+In that case, the timing is harder to get it to repeat itself.
 Probably most of us must replace the whole thing.